pantheon-systems/documentation/source/content/plugins-known-issues.md

 **Advantages:** Customers have reported improved file system performance, while not having to compromise on Wordfence's features

 **Disadvantages:** Due to the nature of the plugin, binary logs and insertion queries will increase.
-Performance gains in one area may be sacrificed for another.
+Performance gains in one area may be sacrificed in another.

 ___